GMRI-SEL/Lab-Management/Andrew-Allyn/Weekly-Meetings.md

 #### Where do you need help from Kathy?

-* Next week: COCA methods paper
+* Next week: COCA methods paper, Job and planning (time on ME Sea Grant, NSF WARMEM, others?)

 #### Where do you need help from other lab members?